lkmx/dojo/tags/story.md

 ---
 title: Stories
 ---
-Stories refer to narrative constructs that encapsulate user interactions with software components.
-These narratives capture desired outcomes and user experiences, providing a framework for understanding and designing how users engage with the software.
-They help visualize the user's journey and pinpoint potential challenges and opportunities for enhancing interaction.
+- Narrative frameworks that capture user interactions with software, emphasizing desired outcomes and user experiences.
+They offer insight into the user's journey, highlighting how the software aids in accomplishing specific tasks, thereby serving as a valuable tool for understanding and improving user engagement.